-Everything You Wanted to Know about Hydro Jetting Drain Cleaning Service
+Everything You Wanted To Know About Drain Cleaning

 Drain cleaning is the process of removing the clogs and debris that accumulates on the inside of your sewer pipes to improve waste flow and sewer function.
 Pipe buildup is a normal, natural part of sewer behavior, just as trash is a normal part of daily life in a home.
 If you don’t remove your trash regularly, it will pile up and cause problems.
-Likewise, buildup in your pipe will eventually cause sewer flow problems if it isn’t removed.
-For this reason, drain cleaning is an essential part of good home or business sewer maintenance.
+Likewise, buildup in your pipe will eventually cause sewer flow problems and result in a clogged drain if it isn’t removed.
+For this reason, drain cleaning is an essential part of a good home or business sewer maintenance.

 Drain cleaning falls into two basic categories: emergency cleaning and preventive cleaning.
 Emergency cleaning is for times when your drain has already stopped up and you’re dealing with an overflowing toilet or standing water in your sink or basement.
 At this point, drain cleaning is no longer optional and you need help fast.
-SPT has effective tools for removing these blockages to restore sewer service quickly, and we’re available 24⁄7 for emergency repairs.
+SPT is a professional drain cleaning company that has effective tools for removing these blockages to restore sewer service quickly, and we’re available 24⁄7 for emergency repairs.

 There are several types of drain cleaning tools, which can be loosely grouped into “pressurized” systems and “non-pressurized” systems.
 While each of these tools can be used for drain cleaning, there are some instances where one method is unequivocally a better choice than the other.
 Here’s a comparison of the two to help you evaluate your options.